-4.4.1 The Inspection and Enforcement Services in South Africa account the local and provincial placement of inspectors) and the sample comprised approximately 20 percent of the full complement of labour inspectors in the country.
-Respondents filled out a detailed questionnaire and were asked to enter inspection data from their previous month's records where applicable.94 We present some of the main descriptive results here to provide an overview of the labour inspectorate in South Africa, its activities, and some of the constraints it faces.
+4.4.1 The Inspection and Enforcement Services in South Africa

+In 2012 the Development Policy Research Unit (DPRU) conducted a survey of 180 labour inspectors in South Africa to investigate enforcement practices and understand more about the inspectorate (Development Policy Research Unit, 2012).
+The survey was nationally representative (taking into account the local and provincial placement of inspectors) and the sample comprised approximately 20 percent of the full complement of labour inspectors in the country.
+Respondents filled out a detailed questionnaire and were asked to enter inspection data from their previous month's records where applicable.
+Ye present some of the main descriptive results here to provide an overview of the labour inspectorate in South Africa, its activities, and some of the constraints it faces.